-OBJECTIVES AND PERFORMANCE TARGETS OF THE PLAN IN RESPECT TO THE LAND MEANS BY WHICH THE COUNCIL PROPOSES TO ACHIEVE THE PLAN'S OBJECTIVES AND PERFORMANCE TARGETS MANNER IN WHICH COUNCIL PROPOSES TO ASSESS ITS PERFORMANCE WITH RESPECT TO THE PLAN'S OBJECTIVES AND PERFORMANCE TARGETS To promote, encourage and provide for the use of the land, and to provide facilities on the land, to meet the current and future needs of the local community and of the wider public: Development of the reserve in accordance with this plan.
-All works are completed and minimal negative feedback is received. a) In relation to public recreation and the physical, cultural, social and intellectual members of the public; and b) In relation to purposes for which a lease, licence or other estate may be granted in respect of the land (other than the provision of public utilities and works associated with or ancillary to public utilities.
+OBJECTIVES AND PERFORMANCE TARGETS OF THE PLAN IN RESPECT TO THE LAND MEANS BY WHICH THE COUNCIL PROPOSES TO ACHIEVE THE PLAN'S OBJECTIVES AND PERFORMANCE TARGETS MANNER IN WHICH COUNCIL PROPOSES TO ASSESS ITS PERFORMANCE WITH RESPECT TO THE PLAN'S OBJECTIVES AND PERFORMANCE TARGETS To encourage, promote and facilitate recreational, cultural, social and educational pass times and activities.
+Development of the reserves in accordance with this plan.
+All works are completed and minimal negative feedback is received.
+To provide for passive recreational activities and for the casual playing of games.
+Development of the reserves in accordance with this plan.
+All works are completed and minimal negative feedback is received.
+To improve the land in such a way as to promote and facilitate is use to achieve the other core objectives for its management.
+Development of the reserves in accordance with this plan.
+All works are completed and minimal negative feedback is received.